tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 Again, `slideOutUp` is a `@keyframes` declaration.
 I'll leave the code out for brevity.
 The [full stylesheet](https://github.com/tylergaw/mpa-view-transitions-sandbox/blob/main/unique-page-slide/unique-page-slide.css) is on Github.

 We follow this same pattern for the other pages.
-For each, we set a custom animation on the `view-transition-new` and `view-transition-old` pseudo elements.
+For each, we set a custom animation on the `view-transition-new` and `view-transition-old` pseudo-elements.
 The animations use a different `transform` and different values to get the transition we're after.

 Scoping isn't limited to the `root` transition.
 The same concept works for named transitions.
 I don't have a working example, but lets say we have a content element on each page that we want to transition.
 The transition is the same on most pages, but we have certain ones we want a different transition.
 It might look something like this: